YameiW/EMNLP2023_classifiers/README.md

 ## Python files
 There are three python files:
-* The notebook for data preprocessing to prepare the dataframes for running GAMs,
+* The script for data preprocessing to prepare the dataframes for running GAMs,
 * The notebook for analyzing noun frequencies and MI in two structures,
 * The script for calculating PMI (Pointwise Mutual Information) between pairs of nouns,
 * The module of utils containing Functions used in the analysis,